temperlang/temperlang-blog/posts/tangle-of-strings.md

 characters used by English writers because it was inspired by Cree.

 - '&#x16F00;' (U+16F00) Miao Letter Pa
-- '&#x16F01;' (U+16F01) Miao Letter Ba
+- '&#x16F20;' (U+16F20) Miao Letter Yi Ka

 In addition to those characters, expect to see:

 - 'L' (U+4C) ASCII Letter L
 - '&#x393;' (U+393) Greek Capital Letter Gamma

-So when you see one of those backwards 'L', think Miao supplementary code points, and when you see the Gamma which looks like an upside-down English 'L', think basic code plane but not ASCII.
+So when you see a character like a backwards 'L', think Miao supplementary codepoints, and when you see the Gamma which looks like an upside-down 'L', think basic code plane but not ASCII.

-And here are those characters in the three major encodings.
+And here are those characters in the three major Unicode encoding schemes.

 <span id="cast-of-chars-encoded"></span>